WEST COAST GROUNDFISH 101

 Lingcod (Ophiodon elongatus) aka Blue Cod, Greenling, Buffalo Cod

-Unlike the name suggests, a Lingcod is actually neither a Ling nor a Cod, but instead belongs to the Greenling family, just like sablefish.
-Their flesh is naturally a fantastic blue-green color when raw, but will turn snow-white when cooked.
+Unlike the name suggests, a Lingcod is actually neither a Ling nor a Cod, but instead belongs to the Greenling family.
+Sometimes their flesh is naturally a fantastic blue-green color when raw, but will turn snow-white when cooked.

 The Lingcod can be found all along the West Coast of the United States but are most abundant further north.
 It is a bottom-dwelling fish that can be found at depths of 1,500 feet or more.
 They are pretty aggressive predators that feed on smaller fish, squid, octopus or crab.